-- A drug screen will be considered a confirmed positive if the proper documentation from the prescribing practitioner has not been received.
+- A confirmed positive drug screen will be considered a relapse if the Board has not received the proper documentation from the prescribing practitioner.

-- A positive screen will result in referral to the Compliance Advisory Council for review and may result in additional disciplinary action.
+- A positive screen will result in referral to the Disciplinary Review Panel for review and may result in additional disciplinary action.

-- Monitored individuals must have no dual conflicting relationship with the specimen collectors.
-If a conflicting relationship develops, the individual may be referred to the Compliance Advisory Council for additional disciplinary action.
+- Individuals must have no dual conflicting relationship with the specimen collectors.
+If a conflicting relationship develops, the individual may be referred to the Disciplinary Review Panel for additional disciplinary action.

 - The individual must report the use of any PRN controlled substance medications or mood/mind altering substances to the Board’s designee within 24 hours.
 Written verification from the designated healthcare practitioner must also be submitted to the Board’s designee within 3 working days.

-- Any and all mind altering substances and controlled substance medication, including, but not limited to:
+- Any and all mood altering substances and controlled substance medications, including, but not limited to:

 - antianxiety agents